 Here are a few of the changes I noticed then and am noticing again now:

 1) My lazier thinking evolved from counterproductive commiserating to reflexive systems thinking.
 Each description of a problem forced me to ask and answer: What policy can I create to avoid this in the future?

 2) I was able to turn off negative events because the tentative solution had be offered instead of giving them indefinite mental shelf-life (and “open loop” in GTD parlance), resulting in better sleep and more pleasant conversations with both friends and business partners.

 3) People want to be around action-oriented problem solvers.
 Training yourself to offer solutions on-the-spot attracts people and resources.

 For those interested in the more sophisticated applications and results of the the no-complaint thought experiment, I recommend you order a copy of A Complaint-Free World.
 I received an advanced copy and finished it in one afternoon, ending up with two pages of notes.
-I will be getting copies for my family and friends as X-mas presents.

 Want to take the 21-day no-complaint challenge for a test drive now?